 The ESP packet structure consists of some essential components-

-AH (Authentication Header) protocol provides both integrity and authentication services.
-Authentication Header is executed in one way only: Authentication combined with integrity.
+1. AH Protocol: The AH (Authentication Header) protocol provides both integrity and authentication services.
+The Header is executed in one way only: Authentication combined with integrity.
 There is an authentication header in IP Security architecture that encompasses general issues and packet format associated with the utilization of AH with packet integrity and authentication.

-The authentication algorithm contains a group of documents that describes authentication algorithms relevant to AH and ESP.
+2. Authentication Algorithm: The authentication algorithm contains a group of documents that describe authentication algorithms relevant to AH and ESP.

 IPSec Protocols